 At Resolve we’ve seen hundreds of medical billing cases and successfully saved our patients enormous amounts of money by using smart medical bill negotiation tips and negotiating directly with the hospital to lower the amount that they charge.

 Below we’ve listed the top 7 medical bill negotiation tips and techniques our negotiators use to maximize savings.
-These techniques are born out of negotiating strategies taught at the nation’s top Business and Law schools and improved by direct experience negotiating medical bills.
+These techniques are born out of negotiating strategies taught at the nation’s top business and law schools and improved by direct experience negotiating medical bills.
 So, let’s jump into our recommended medical bill negotiation tips!

 The best thing that you can do first when negotiating medical bills is to find someone on the hospital’s side who’s willing to help.
 Not only can that person guide you through the process and help you figure out what you need to do (or even what to ask for), they can also go to bat for you internally to get things done.

 Finally - everyone wants to look good for their boss, and figuring out how to do this can help you win over an advocate, which leads us to our next suggestion....